James Beckerman, M.D.Medical Director

 Dr. Soeiro received his Doctor of Philosophy and Master of Arts degrees in clinical psychology from Long Island University, in Brooklyn, NY.
 He completed his pre-doctoral internship at New York’s Beth Israel Medical Center; prior to that, he studied psychology at Harvard College.

 Dr. Soeiro is board certified as an expert in clinical psychology by the American Board of Professional Psychologists and is a Fellow of the American Academy of Clinical Psychology, as well as a member of the National Register of Health Service Psychologists.

 Deborah Shure, M.D., Master FCCP

-Dr. Shure is a pulmonologist and consultant in clinical trials design for medical devices.
+Dr. Shure, M.D., is a pulmonologist and consultant in clinical trials design for medical devices.
+She has been on the WebMD Health Services Clinical Advisory Board since 2012.
 Prior to this work, Dr. Shure served for seven years as a medical reviewer for the US Food and Drug Administration Center for Devices and Radiological Health following a more than 25 year career in academic medicine.
 Her academic medicine career involved national funding for both clinical and basic science research in pulmonary vascular diseases and device development.
 Dr. Shure has an international reputation in clinical pulmonary medicine, teaching, and mentoring.
 Her expertise has been recognized by many awards and honors including Past President and Master Fellow of the American College of Chest Physicians, listing in Best Doctors in America for many years, and the Elizabeth A Rich Award of the American Thoracic Society.